Need to know

 Various classes are included in the rate: learn how to make momos (dumplings) in a cookery class, fine tune your archery aim, stretch towards the sun in a yoga session, or go white-water-rafting past areas of astonishing natural beauty.

-Shakti’s lodges are closed from October to April.
+Shakti’s lodges are closed from 1 October to 31 April each year.

 At the hotel